MTynes/prototypical-networks/README.md

 # Prototypical Networks for Few-shot Learning

+This is a modified version of work by [jakesnell](https://github.com/jakesnell/prototypical-networks), which permits the use of a custom dataset.
+It has been tested using Google Colab with and without GPU.

-Code for the NIPS 2017 paper [Prototypical Networks for Few-shot Learning](http://papers.nips.cc/paper/6996-prototypical-networks-for-few-shot-learning.pdf).
+The original code implements the NeurIPS paper [Prototypical Networks for Few-shot Learning](http://papers.nips.cc/paper/6996-prototypical-networks-for-few-shot-learning.pdf).

-If you use this code, please cite our paper:
+As with the original code, citations should be as follows:
 ```
 @inproceedings{snell2017prototypical,
   title={Prototypical Networks for Few-shot Learning},